-A Non-Degree Seeking (NDS) Student is defined as a student who is not seeking a Certificate.
-A NDS Student may be accepted for individual courses of the Culinary Arts, Pastry Arts, or Escoffier Online Culinary Arts Fundamentals Programs dependent on capacity or availability.
+A Non-Degree Seeking (NDS) Student is defined as a student who is not seeking a Diploma or Degree.
 As an NDS Student, the individual will be responsible to fulfill the requirements of the registered course or program and must meet the prerequisites for any course prior to registration.
-Admission as an NDS Student is provisional and evaluated by the Director of Admissions on a case-by-case basis.
+Admission as an NDS Student is provisional and evaluated by the Executive Chef on a case-by-case basis.

 Students that enroll in any NDS courses will receive an Audit ("AU") grade for any courses completed or a Withdrawal ("W") grade for any courses dropped.
+NDS Students taking an approved Stand Alone Course will receive a grade of Pass ("P") or Fail ("F").